Mastercard, Ambev back away from Copa America as players vent COVID-19 concerns

 More than 475,000 Brazilians have died from COVID-19, the world’s worst official death toll outside the United States, and experts warn of a third wave approaching along with winter in the southern hemisphere.

-Ambev SA (ABEV3.SA), a unit of brewer AB InBev (ABI.BR) sponsoring both the tournament and the Brazilian national team, said "its brands will not be present at the Copa America."
+Ambev SA, a unit of brewer AB InBev sponsoring both the tournament and the Brazilian national team, said “its brands will not be present at the Copa America.”

+Reporting by Carolina Mandl; Additional reporting by Andrew Downie and Anthony Boadle; Editing by Brad Haynes and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.